NavyaSriMutthavarapu/AI-content-Repurposing-System/README.md

 ### Workflow Automation

-* n8n workflow showing the complete automation pipeline.
+Screenshot of the n8n workflow showing the complete automation pipeline.

 ### API Request

-* Postman request containing the YouTube video URL.
+Screenshot of the Postman request containing the YouTube video URL.

 ### Generated Output

-* AI-generated LinkedIn post, Twitter thread, Instagram caption, and blog article.
+Screenshot of the generated LinkedIn post, Twitter/X thread, Instagram caption, and blog article.

 ---